ryssbowh/craft-themes/README.md

 `@themesPath` : Base directory for themes
 `@themePath` : Base directory of the current theme.
 This is not set if no theme is set.

+And two that are not used by the system, but could be useful if you're using a tool (such as webpack, gulp etc) to build your assets :

 `@themesWebPath` : Web directory for themes
 `@themeWebPath` : Web directory for current theme.
 This is not set if no theme is set.